Posted - June 3, 2013 | Updated : June 15, 2013 | August 26, 2015

 Anyway, Steve McNiven turns out this incredible Spider-Man page.

-So Norman Osborn, apparently on a whim, bought a Coffee Bean (or is it a Starbuck's), and, also on a whim, he comes into his place and asks everybody to leave so he can have some privacy.
+So Norman Osborn, apparently on a whim, bought a Coffee Bean or is it a Starbuck's - a franchise, not a cup of coffee, and, also on a whim, he comes into his place and asks everybody to leave so he can have some privacy.

 I think selling anybody's business without his or her permission - power of attorny notwithstanding - is crossing a line.
 This is grounds for divorce.